microsoft/MCW-Analyzing-text-with-Azure-Machine-Learning-and-Cognitive-Services/Whiteboard design session/WDS student guide - Cognitive services and deep learning.md

 2. What data would they need to train the model?

-3. Contoso wants to understand some of the common approaches to handle texts for machine learning?
+3. Contoso wants to understand some of the common approaches to handle texts for machine learning.
 Is there a recommended approach to dealing with long descriptive texts that are typically found in claims data?

 4. Contoso understands they should use a classification algorithm for this problem.
 They have asked if a Deep Neural Network could be trained against the text to recognize home or auto classifications.
 Could they use a DNN for this?

 5. For this scenario, Contoso has indicated an interest in using TensorFlow but is concerned about the complexity of jumping right in.
-They wonder if Keras would provide an easier framework they could use as a stepping stone to the full-blown TensorFlow, which would enable them to build TensorFlow compatible models so that they can "graduate" to using TensorFlow when the team is ready?
+They wonder if Keras would provide an easier framework they could use as a steppingstone to the full-blown TensorFlow, which would enable them to build TensorFlow compatible models so that they can "graduate" to using TensorFlow when the team is ready?

 6. What would a Long Short-Term Memory (LSTM) recurrent neural network that performs this classification look like?
 Show a snippet of a single layer of an unrolled LSTM network and the binary classification output at the network's last step.